Third Year Guide

 NRH

 The journey from town takes about an hour.
 Get the 46A bus to Baker’s Corner and it’s a 10 minute walk from there.
 It’s on the outskirts of Dun Laoghaire so avoid the DART as the walk from the station is quite long.
 There is a dedicated tutor who does a lot of teaching and you may be asked to do a few short presentations.
-Try to attend some MDT sessions while you’re here.

 Peamount

 The only way of getting to Peamount (other than driving) is the 68 bus.
-This takes about an hour from town (it starts at Hawkins Street near College Green) or 45 minutes from South Circular Road just next to the Rialto gate of SJH.
-To get there for 9 o’clock you need to get the 7.50 bus which goes past SJH at roughly 8.10.
-Most days though don’t require you to be in that early.
-Later in the day buses are hourly so try and leave close to the timetable.
-It’s a respiratory rehabilitation hospital so know the resp exam well and the basics of asthma and COPD before going.
-Last but not least, look out for the Peamount pig!
+This takes a bit over an hour from town (it starts at Hawkins Street near College Green) or 45 minutes from South Circular Road just next to the Rialto gate of SJH.

 Naas